amb2893/CS386Project/Deliverables/Deliverable4.md

 ## Lessons Learned
 For our team's first release, we learned that we need to communicate better with everyone in the group.
 Most of our conversations are usually just two people talking with one another, but we need to make it about everyone.
 These incidents made us not understand some pieces of code and made it longer for the issues to be resolved.
 As of now the problems have now been fixed and communication has improved.
+For the next release we plan to have a backend implemented, so we can provide data security with the ability for users to sign up and log into the website, and be able to track their progress so far.
+We also plan on moving our deployment over to another provider like heroku, which can provide the ability to use a backend along with a database.

 ## Demo
 <a href="https://youtu.be/Rsx6NzS3mj8